jonathanezeugo/python-api-challenge/README.md

 Please note that updated pictures for the VacationPy are in the VacationPy folder.
 I didn't have time to arrange the HW.
 I apologize, but I hope it can be sorted.
 Thanks

+The most updated VacationPy and WeatherPy files - i.e. WeatherPy_4 and VacationPy_4 are the most updated HW files.